algolia/kubernetes-hands-on/07-deployment/README.md

 In this section you will learn how to deploy a stateless application with multiple replicas and scale it.

 Managing pods manually is doable, but what if you want to deploy multiple times the same one?
 Of course you can copy/paste the yaml files and `apply` them.
-But remember, pods are **mortal**, so k8s can kill them whenever it feels like it.
+But remember, pods are **mortal**, so Kubernetes can kill them whenever it feels like it.
-So you can either have a look for your k8s cluster to recreate pods when needed, or you can use a `deployment`.
+So you can either have a look for your Kubernetes cluster to recreate pods when needed, or you can use a `deployment`.

 ## First deployment